meshcloud/meshcloud-docs/docs/meshstack.gcp.landing-zones.md

 In GCP, a [Landing Zone](./meshcloud.landing-zones.md) is defined via folder the project will be assigned to.
 Policies can be applied to these folders.

 The [Landing Zone](./meshcloud.landing-zones.md) can be configured in the `Administration` section.
-If a project is selected to have an GCP location a Landing Zone must be selected by the user.
+If a project is selected to have a GCP tenant a Landing Zone must be selected by the user.
 By choosing a landing zone, platform specific configuration can be set (in this case for GCP).
 The options for GCP are:

 ## Resource Manager Folder Id